rust-lang/rustfmt/README.md

 Unstable options are not available on stable/beta with Rustfmt v1.x.

 See the configuration documentation on the Rustfmt [GitHub page](https://rust-lang.github.io/rustfmt/) for details (look for the `unstable_features` section).

+### Differences in rustfmt versions

+#### Default formatting of submodules

+On an invocation `rustfmt lib.rs`, rustfmt 1.x would format both "lib.rs" and any out-of-file submodules referenced in "lib.rs", unless the `skip_children` configuration option was true.

+With rustfmt 2.x, this behavior requires the `--recursive` flag (#3587).
+By default, out-of-file submodules of given files are not formatted.

+Note that this only applies to the `rustfmt` binary, and does not impact `cargo fmt`.

+#### Construction of config options

+Rustfmt 1.x uses only the configuration options declared in the rustfmt configuration file nearest the directory `rustfmt` is invoked.

+Rustfmt 2.x merges configuration options from all configuration files in all parent directories, with configuration files nearer the current directory having priority.

+Please see [Configurations](https://github.com/rust-lang/rustfmt/blob/master/Configurations.md#configuration-file-resolution) for more information and #3881 for the motivating issue.

 ### Rust's Editions